jarviscanada/jarvis_data_eng_JohnnyLin/README.md

 # Johnny Lin .
 Jarvis Consulting

 I am a recent graduate of the Computer Programming program from Seneca College and also an Electrical Engineering graduate from Ryerson University.
 Through my studies, I have gained knowledge in system design, data structures, algorithms, database systems, web development, networking and various programming languages.
 My career aspiration is to make an impact as a Software Engineer.
 Growing up, I was always interested in understanding how things worked which has led me to continuously explore and learn new things.
-As a competitor, I enjoy taking on new challenges and being able to find creative solutions to problems.
+I enjoy taking on new challenges and being able to find creative solutions to problems.
 Currently at Jarvis Consulting Group, I have been able to further develop my technical and soft skills through projects in a team-oriented environment.
 Altogether, I am excited to utilize my knowledge and abilities to create an impact in the software industry.

 ## Skills

 **Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Data Structures

-**Competent:** Node.js, Express.js, Docker, Maven, C++
+**Competent:** Node.js, Express.js, Postgres, Docker, Maven, C++

-**Familiar:** Cloud/AWS, HTML/CSS, Bootstrap, JUnit, Python
+**Familiar:** Cloud/AWS, Javascript, HTML/CSS, Bootstrap, JUnit, Python, MongoDB

 ## Jarvis Projects